The Terry Fox Run is a fundraising event for cancer research. It takes place as an in-person event at Inter River Park in North Vancouver.

 Parking Tips

 Inter River Park is a fairly large park.
-It has a considerable number of parking spots spread out around the area.
+The park has a considerable number of parking spots spread out around the area.
 Most of the parking is just north of the starting area for the run, by the soccer fields.
 On days when kids’ soccer games take place, which includes Sundays in September, parking spaces can fill up.

 If you can’t find a spot within the park there is also a bit of parking along Lillooet Road, plus up at Capilano University (although that’s a bit of a trek).